-Service Activity Demand Management Plan Increase in demand for all services • Network analysis and modelling of identified high traffic areas.
+Service Activity Demand Management Plan Increase in demand for all services Network analysis and modelling of identified high traffic areas.
 Perform analysis and modelling to determine impacts on the current network.
 Results incorporated into Forward Capital Works Five-Year Program prioritisation criteria.
 Promote and develop public and alternative transport options around residential and commercial areas.
 Encourage sharing of existing transport methods and the use of public transport to maximise the utilisation allows planning for optimum use of all transport modes.
 Review existing road and footpath networks to ensure continuing suitability.
 Regularly review the Strategies and Plans such as the Transport Strategy to identify areas and assess needs.
 Document a Social Infrastructure Plan framework that will drive future Transport Strategy reviews.
 Improved access to services required Upgrade existing transport access over time and ensure new or upgraded transport modes are Disability Discrimination Act compliant, particularly pram ramps, access ways, rest areas and steps.
 Increased need for maintenance and renewal costs Review and document levels of services after consultation with the Service Managers and the community.
 Incorporate total asset lifecycle costings into asset management.
 Procure large services contracts to get better economies of scale to minimise costs.
 Changing service needs and changing transport requirements, particularly relating to accessibility. • Plan new projects to incorporate best practice and review compliance and accessibility needs for existing sites.
 Prioritise upgrade projects which have the most positive impact.

-Service Activity Demand Management Plan Community expectations Monitor community expectations through annual and targeted community surveys or deliberative engagement.
-Increased need for maintenance and renewal costs • Review and document levels of services after consultation with the Service Managers and the community.
-Incorporate total asset lifecycle costings into asset management.
+Increased need for maintenance and renewal Review and document levels of services after consultation with the Service Managers and the community. costs Incorporate total asset lifecycle costings into asset management.
 Providing a safe network Continue traffic management initiatives and processes to address high-risk intersections and other locations in the road and pathways network.

-Table 17 - Demand Management Plan Summary
+Table 14 - Demand Management Plan Summary

-5 Risk Management Planning
+5. Risk Management Planning

-5.1 Asset Criticality / Hierarchy
+5.1 Asset Criticality